raguramsiva/Software-Design-Patterns-and-OOP-Project/phase0/progress_report.md

 The Skeleton Program has all 11 classes/interfaces contained in the CRC cards.
 The `TransactionSystem` has code sufficient for the walkthrough scenario involving a customer making a purchase of a product in the store inventory.
 A `customer_prompts.txt` file contains all the prompts necessary for the walkthrough scenario.

+**Note**: The skeleton program has some style warnings regarding getter/setter methods that have not been used yet.
+Instead of removing them, these methods are kept for future use in Phase 1 and 2.

 **Note**:  During the presentation, open the project files in IntelliJ and run the main method to demonstrate the walkthrough scenario.